DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 **Do People from Rich Nations Live Longer?**

-Ok no that I have shown you some simple plots using plotly I want to do create something a bit more interactive.
+Ok now that I have shown you some simple plots using plotly I want to go a step further and create something really cool.
 There is a really nice library called bubbly which creates bubble charts and has some interesting features to enhance the level of interactivity you can have with your charts.
 You can do this with plotly but there is quite a bit of coding involved to achieve the desired effect and bubbly makes it super easy.
 Credit to [Aashitak](https://github.com/AashitaK/bubbly) for this library.
 There is also a nice [kaggle kernel](https://www.kaggle.com/aashita/guide-to-animated-bubble-charts-using-plotly) showing how the library works under the hood and is definitely worth checking out.

 What I want to do here is create a bubble chart looking at GDP per capita vs life expectancy.
 The chart also takes into acccount the population for each country and what continent the country is in.
 I obtained all of the data from the world bank website.
 Below is the code to read the data in using pandas and I create list of unique values of the countries, continents and years which will be useful for manipulating the data.
+As it turns out this is a pretty famous visualisation created by the gapminder foundation.
+They have a really nice tool which plots this and other charts available [Here](https://www.gapminder.org/tools/#$state$marker$select@$geo=bgd&trailStartTime=2018;&$geo=bol&trailStartTime=2018;;;;&chart-type=bubbles) if anyone wants to check it out.

+For this analysis I use world bank data.
+This is in a completely different format then the gapminder_indicator dataset on kaggle.
+To use the bubble library we need to data to be in the format of the latter so there is a bit of data manipulation required.
+The reason I used the world bank data is that it has a slightly longer time series and wanted to get a view of more recent developments.
+The code below loads the datasets in and we extract the countries used in the gapminder dataset from the world bank dataset to make things easier.